Boxfusion/shesha-docs/docs/resources/00-brand-guidelines.md

 ### Some Dont's When Using Our Logo

-Do not crop the logo
+-Do not crop the logo
-Do not change the transparency of the logo
+-Do not change the transparency of the logo
-Do not shuffle around the colors of the logo
+-Do not shuffle around the colors of the logo
-Do not use different colors
+-Do not use different colors
-Do not change the size or position of the logo and wordmark Do not distort the logo
+-Do not change the size or position of the logo and wordmark -Do not distort the logo
-Do not use drop shadowsor any other effects
+-Do not use drop shadowsor any other effects
-Do not re-create using any other typeface
+-Do not re-create using any other typeface
-Do not outline logotype
+-Do not outline logotype
-Do not rotate any part of the logo
+-Do not rotate any part of the logo

 ## Shesha Brand Colours